UNPACK This...HumilitySample

 I'm Not Good Enough

-Ireland’s Shane Lowry won the 2019 Open Championship by dominating at 15 under and six shots better than the second-place winner.
+Ireland’s Shane Lowry won the 2019 Open Championship by dominating at 15 under, six shots ahead of the second-place finisher.
 This was a huge performance considering he missed the cut four straight times.

 Even so, he met with coach Neil Manchip to overcome doubt before the tournament, and an article on ESPN.com said, “The coach told Lowry he didn’t need to carry the weight of the world, or of the Republic of Ireland, into the event.
 ‘Don’t try to force anything.
 It doesn’t need to be perfect,’ Manchip told Lowry.”

-Those words obviously resonated with Lowry, as he remained confident in holding off the competition and didn’t allow the rough weather to rattle him.
+Those words obviously resonated with Lowry, as he remained confident in his ability to hold off the competition and didn’t let the rough weather rattle him.
 After the win, however, Lowry admitted, “I suppose I didn’t even know this morning if I was good enough to win a major.”

 Despite a 4-shot lead heading into the final day, Lowry still wasn’t sure he was good enough.
 Although we can’t imagine playing golf at his level, most of us can probably relate to a similar sentiment in our own lives.